CodeSturgeon/conan/stories.md

 1. Producer updates file in previously published folder
 1. Producer invokes engine against the new files with a message
-1. Engine queries CouchDB for the affected downloads
+1. Builder queries CouchDB for the affected downloads
-1. Engine recreates each downloads zip files
+1. Builder recreates each downloads zip files
     - Obtains zip file from CouchDB
     - Updates textfile
     - Updates files
     - Recomiles zip files
     - Uploads zip file back to couchdb
-1. Engine queries CouchDB for users who have already downloaded the files
+1. Builder queries CouchDB for users who have already downloaded the files
-1. Engine calculates supplimental bundles
+1. Builder calculates supplimental bundles
-1. Engine creates each supplimental download
+1. Builder creates each supplimental download
     - Processed like a new download
 1. Producer marks download notifications as ready
 1. Notifier sends notifications